adanieljohnson/SWP_student_writing_guide/docs/510-Source-Formats.md

 In-text numbers are more compact and less distracting, but they do not tell readers anything about who published the source or when.
 Sources also must be re-numbered every time a source is added or removed or the order of sources changes.

-## What Our Students Use
+## What Do WE Recommend?

-We use (and recommend) the standard APA name-year citation format in our lab courses.
+In our introductory courses we use the standard, plain-vanilla __APA name-year citation format__.
 It is well documented and most reference managers (including Zotero) support it.
-Citations can be downloaded in APA-compatible format directly from PubMed, Web of Science, and many other databases.
-If a database does not offer APA style as an export option, they usually offer the Harvard citation format, which is very similar so can be updated quickly.
+Citations can be downloaded in APA-compatible format directly from PubMed, Web of Science, and most other databases.
+If a database does not offer APA style as an export option, they usually offer the Harvard citation format, which is almost the same.
 Alternatively citations can be downloaded in RIS format, imported into Zotero, and converted to APA format.

-We do NOT use the complete APA Style Guide, only the citations formats.
-For example, APA style allows direct quotes in text, but we do not allow our students to quote sources, even if they are cited correctly.
-[Learn more about our reasons here.](http://url)
+__We do NOT follow the full APA Style Guide, only the citations formats.__ For example, APA style allows direct quotes in text; we do not allow our students to quote sources.
+In the past, we found students often cited quotes incorrectly.
+Even if they cited the sources correctly, students quoted so much from sources that almost none of what they wrote was their own words.
+When we eliminated quotes entirely, our students started to learn to paraphrase and use sources sooner, and could do it more accurately.

 ### Formats For In-Text Citations